 What and who does this policy apply to?

 This policy relates to the collection, use and disclosure of personal information.
 Personal information generally refers to information or an opinion about an identified individual.
-If information regarding you has been de-identified, then this policy may not apply to that information.

 How do we use and collect your information?

 When a patient first attends our practice, you are asked to fill out forms, which give us basic information about you and provide consent for our doctors, medical staff, employees and consultants to handle your personal information.
 We also collect personal information about patients during consultations, from referring doctors and other third parties.
 We will always try and obtain information from patients directly, but this may not always be practical (e.g. when a patient does not have the relevant information).

 Why do we need your information?

 We need to collect personal information in order to provide the best quality healthcare and to comply with our legal obligations.
 Without all the relevant information, we may not be able to provide the same standard of care.